beachcitiessoftware/rs_gst_custom_audio/README.md

-# Custom Audio Plugin for Gstreamer in Rust
+# Gstreamer in Rust, which calls a REST-API to process audio samples

 Build a debug build with: